wazuh/wazuh-documentation/source/user-manual/capabilities/labels.rst

         </labels>
       </agent_config>

-When an alert is fired for this agent, the previous configuration will add to alerts the specified information:
+When an alert is fired for an agent with the above configuration applied from the manager, the defined labels will add information to alerts as shown below:

 .. code-block:: console
    :emphasize-lines: 3,4,5,6